utop1an/locm3/READEME.md

         - still have the risks of generating new invalid seqs (we don't have a problem instance which defines init, goal, objs, no invariants can be generated? but still can use inequalities to constrain it?)
         - but result looks good
+        - todo: test the gen seq with different params, make it consistent with the plan len, using different percentage cut strategy (30% as prefix, gen 70%)

     - option2:
         - use both valid and invalid plans from the gt_domain to test on the l_domain